 Science & Mathematics Centre

-The latest photographs showing the progress of the construction are below.
+The latest photographs, along with photographs at various stages of the construction are below.

 THE FUTURE OF SCIENCE AND MATHEMATICS AT CHARTERHOUSE

 Science and Mathematics underpin every aspect of modern life, and future technological, economic and cultural progress will be driven by societies with high levels of mathematical and scientific expertise.

 Charterhouse’s experience shows that inspirational teaching can succeed in persuading ever greater numbers of pupils to study and succeed in Science and Mathematics.
 Our examination results are outstanding and more pupils go on to read Science at university than any other subject.